 - Charitable giving: direct gifts, donor-advised funds and private foundations

 Rice University does not offer financial or investment advice.
 The intent of our financial planning and investment courses is to provide a general educational overview of the topics described.
-Therefore, to determine the applicability of the course content to your personal finances and investments, and for specific advice pertaining to your personal financial situation, you should consult a financial advisor of your choosing.
+To determine the applicability of the course content to your personal finances and investments, and for specific advice pertaining to your personal financial situation, you should consult a financial advisor of your choosing.